TheeMee/website-project/README.md

-# website-project
-this is a website project built after learning css on the odin project
+This is a file created in order to learn how to create a webpage from scratch using knowledge gathered from learning html and css